 The Royal Albert Hall

 Next door to the Royal Albert Hall is the Royal College of Art, a postgraduate art and design college, which holds regular exhibitions.
 Look out for up-and-coming artists and designers at the annual graduate shows.

 Royal Parks in Kensington

-When you're in Kensington Gardens, make sure you visit Kensington Palace, the current London residence of the Duke and Duchess of Cambridge.
+When you're in Kensington Gardens, make sure you visit Kensington Palace, the former London residence of William, Prince of Wales and Catherine, Princess of Wales.
 It is also where both Queen Victoria and Diana, Princess of Wales lived.
 Explore the State Apartments, see Queen Victoria's bedroom, look around temporary exhibitions, stroll around the landscaped gardens and enjoy a delicious afternoon tea in the Orangery.

 Take a walk around Kensington's Royal Parks and you'll discover lots more attractions, including the Serpentine lake, the Albert Memorial, the Serpentine Gallery, and the Diana, Princess of Wales Memorial Playground.

 Looking for a shopping fix?
 Check out High Street Kensington's fabulous shops, from Urban Outfitters to Oliver Bonas.
 Don't miss the Whole Foods Market, a huge organic food market housed in a former department store.
 Or pick up Japanese tableware, technology and more at Japan House London, which also hosts exhibitions and a restaurant.

 If you're a history fan, make sure you visit nearby Linley Sambourne House.
 Cartoonist Edward Linley Sambourne and his family lived here from 1874, and the house still contains most of the original furniture and fittings.

 There are places to eat in South Kensington to suit all budgets.